pilipentseva/empirical_methods/README.md

 For my project I am going to replicate the paper "Can Information Reduce Ethnic Discrimination?
 Evidence from Airbnb." by Laouénan, Morgane, and Roland Rathelot (2022).
 My git repositary contains the following items.

-**Initial data set:** initial data set publised in the additional materials of the paper.
+**base_airbnb_AEJ.zip:** initial data set publised in the additional materials of the paper.
 Since the size of the dataset provided in the paper is larger than 25 MB, I upload it using Git Bash and Git LFS.
 The initial data set is available in zip format due to big size.
 Initial data set isn't a raw dataset, it is a dataset obtained after web scraping Airbnb data and cleaning.
 The authors don't provide raw data, only initial one.
 Thus, I only use only initial data set (thus, uploading but not changing anything in web scraping and cleaning codes).

 **Code folder:** code used to obtain final results of the paper separated in the several stages.